The way a player initially starts to hold the racket can have a fundamental influence on their future development and their enjoyment

 - Practice in isolation ie one grip at a time

-I agree that in the very early developmental stages you may have to be more direct with your instructions, but you can still
+In the very early developmental stages, you may have to be more direct with your instructions, but you can still

 - set up practices that constrain and create situations